paul-hammant/fast_perforce_setup/README.md

 This script has been developed on a Mac.
 If it does not work for Linux, please raise a GitHub issue with details.

-Setting up Perforce is going to involve two shells.
-Open two and cd into 'client' in one, and 'server' in the other.
-At least, after step one.
+Three things going on here:
+1. Getting the essential Perforce binaries and putting them in the path.
+2. Setting up a perforce server and using it from a client (involves two shells)
+3. Copying subversion history into perforce (not really covered in this readme, see the accompanying blog entry TODO)

 # 1. Getting the perforce binaries.